 Medication management is another promising area that actively adopts smart device applications.
 For instance, there are pill dispensers that remind patients of the correct dosages and even notify caregivers if a dose is missed.
 Such solutions enhance adherence to medication regimens and improve overall patient health.

-Hospitals also can benefit from utilizing IoT mobile apps to monitor medical equipment, track assets, and even monitor hygiene compliance.
+Hospitals can also benefit from utilizing IoT apps to monitor medical equipment, track assets, and even monitor hygiene compliance.
 With these insights, clinics can repair or replace equipment in time, streamline operations, and reduce costs while contributing to a safer healthcare environment.

 By leveraging real-time data transmitted by IoT-enabled mobile applications, insurers can personalize policies, manage risks proactively, and enhance user experiences.
 In fact, these applications help you understand, predict, and respond to individual needs.